 At its annual meeting at the AFCC Conference in May 2004 the FCR Editorial Board discussed the role of book reviews in FCR and adopted a statement of policy on the subject.
 The Board believes that a statement of policy is important so that readers understand what they are getting when they read a book review in this Journal.
 Reader comments and questions are welcome, as the policy will be reviewed and refined in future years.

 I. Selection of books for review:

 II.
 Selection of reviewers:

-Selection of reviewers is the responsibility and at the discretion of FCR's editor or his or her designee.
+- Selection of books for review is at the sole discretion of FCR's editor.

 III.
 Nature and scope of book reviews published in FCR: